DurieuxPol/vector-matrix/README.md

 ## Description

-A project to manage the data structures of PolyMaths.
+A project to manage the data structures of PolyMath.
 It currently includes the Vector and Matrix Pharo implementation.

 ## Installation